Infinitesimal automorphisms of algebraic varieties and vector fields on elliptic surfaces: Vertical component of

 \subsection{Extending the action to $X$}

 In the previous subsection, we have seen how the existence of a $\mu_{p^n}$-action on the generic fiber $F_\eta$ of an elliptic surface $f:X \to C$ gives restrictions on $f$.
 In this section, we gather several criteria for a connected group scheme action on $F_\eta$ to extend to an action on $X$.
 Using these criteria, we give geometric restrictions that have to be satisfied by elliptic surfaces with non-trivial $\Ker(f_*)$.
+For the following definition, note that the $k(C)$-scheme $F_{\eta}$ is a $C$-scheme via $F_{\eta} \to \Spec k(C) \to C$ and for every $k$-group scheme $G$ we can consider $G \times F_{\eta}$ as a $C$-scheme via the second factor.